 But that doesn’t mean you can’t enjoy your coffee or even a sweet gourmet drink.
 Moderation is key.
 But even better?
 You may just be able to enjoy gourmet coffee drinks for a fraction of the cost and sugar if you know the best recipes to make at home.

 The Ninja Coffee Bar is a new and innovative brewing system from one of the best popular coffee maker brands on the mass commercial market.
 The system allows you to prepare both hot and cold coffee and blended drinks in a single machine.
 Most models also allow you to select different size brews and are programmed to develop coffee at the right temperature, level of saturation, and proper bloom times.

 The coffee bar comes with a removable water reservoir, removable brew baskets, and a smart scoop for easy measuring.
 The complete system allows you to make tea, coffee, and cold brews.
-Models may also include additional features, such as a frother and an easy to clean the filter.
+Models may also include additional features, such as a frother, carafe and an easy to clean the paper filters.

 Even better: it’s pod free.
 There have been some concerns from environmental groups that coffee pods generate plastic waste, in large quantities, that is detrimental to the environment.
 While some companies are now working towards biodegradable pods, the no pod option is even better.

 On Amazon, one model averages a 3.8-star rating, who loved the quality of the coffee produced and touted the coffee bar’s ability to mimic in house gourmet drinks.
 Some customers did get some defective models, but Ninja helped replace the units in that case.

 Overall, Ninja Coffee machines offer a way to reproduce gourmet in house coffee drinks at a fraction of the cost, with much of the same appeal.